csc-training/summerschool/application-design/docs/01_design_choices.md

     - most common are C, C++, Fortran
     - mostly matter of taste
 - C++ more object-oriented features and many more data structures (maps, lists, etc.); low-level memory management
-- Fortran is really for number crunching, good array syntax
+- Fortran is really good for number crunching, good array syntax
 - But also newcomers like Python/Julia
     - faster coding cycle and less error prone
     - testing, debugging, and prototyping much easier